Cash-strapped Berlin stalked by 450-year-old debt

 A certificate of debt, found in a regional archive, attests that Mittenwalde lent Berlin 400 guilders on May 28 1562, to be repaid with six percent interest per year.

-According to Radio Berlin Brandenburg RBB.L, the debt would amount to 11,200 guilders today, which is roughly equivalent to 112 million euros.
+According to Radio Berlin Brandenburg (RBB), the debt would amount to 11,200 guilders today, which is roughly equivalent to 112 million euros ($136.79 million).

 Adjusting for compound interest and inflation, the total debt now lies in the trillions, by RBB's estimates.

-Note: (This story was corrected to change years in the headline to 450 from 540)